DoZator/coloring/README.md

 * String.negative
 * String.hide

-Also avaliable class method to view all methods.
+Also avaliable class CLI to view all methods and colors.

-    Coloring::view_avaliable
+    $ coloring

 ### Installation